 - Try Harvesting your own Maple Syrup,

 Tip: Maple Syrup and Pancake Syrup are not the same.
-Read the label to know for sure.
+Read the ingredient label on the bottle to know for sure.

 Harley-Anne Hamilton is our new Kool for Kids writer.
 She works numerous jobs, including on a local farm and as the Programming Assistant for the Plymouth County Extension Office—all while finishing up her senior year at Quincy College.